Is Teflon Safe? Why You Need to Trash It Now

 Because of PFC’s chemical structure, it has a very low coefficient of friction.
 This means things slide across its surface very easily--a helpful tool for cooks and bakers.

 PFCs are pollutants, and their production can cause environmental contamination.
 This has been an ongoing issue since the 1950s because these chemicals don't degrade.
 Instead they bioaccumulate, building up in your body over time.

 Unfortunately, bioaccumulation is just the beginning.
 When you heat PFC, that’s when all heck breaks loose.

 When you cook in nonstick pans, the high temperatures (above 350 degrees F) break down the chemical coating.
 After 2-5 minutes on the stove, nonstick pans start to emit toxic particles and gases (source).

-Nonstick cookie sheets and loaf pans are exposed to even higher temperatures in the oven.
+Nonstick cookie sheets, cake pans, and loaf pans are exposed to even higher temperatures in the oven.
 Yikes!

 The resulting toxic fumes can kill pet birds.
 How scary is that?
 (By the way, don't use Teflon-coated light bulbs like this in your chicken coop.
 The fumes can kill your chickens. [source])

 These fumes also cause flu-like symptoms in people, sometimes called Teflon flu.

 The symptoms of Teflon flu are chills, headache, and fever with possible chest tightness and mild cough.
 You’ll notice these symptoms anywhere from 4-8 hours after exposure.

 PFCs are not just in nonstick pans, either. in 2005, the FDA discovered that PFCs in microwave popcorn bags move from the bags into your popcorn (source).
 They didn't ban its use in microwave popcorn, pizza boxes, and the like until 2016.